 - Describe two times when you helped mediate and resolve a situation, where everyone was pleased with the outcome.

-- In the space below, list the original 11 colonies of this nation.
+- In the space below, list at least six of the original 11 colonies of this nation.

 - If you knew you would die tomorrow, how would you spend today?